jukaLang/Juka/README.md

 - Open up DReAM.sln
 - Right click on solution and click "Restore NuGet Packages"
 - (alternatively you can do this via console in src/ folder)
+- Set start up project.
+For Windows 7 select DReAM.Android, for Windows 10 select DReaM.UWP, for MacOS select DReAM.iOS,
+for Linux select DReAM.Android.
+NOTE: Most new OSes can run all the projects.
+We recommend using Windows 10 as it can run all three platforms.
-- Click "Start" button which will compile .dll and the main application (Make sure the DReAM application is selected).
+- Click "Start" button which will compile .dll and the main application.